-For students whose parents/guardians have placed them in a private not-for-profit elementary or secondary school, the ODLSS Citywide Assessment Team will assess the student for Section 504 eligibility, and if eligible, develop a Section 504 Plan for the student to present to their private school.
-The Citywide Assessment Team can be reached at privateschoolevals@cps.edu.
+For students whose parents/guardians have placed them in a private not-for-profit elementary or secondary school, the ODLSS City-wide Assessment Team will assess the student for Section 504 eligibility, and if eligible, develop a Section 504 Plan for the student to present to his/her private school.
+The City-wide Assessment Team can be reached at privateschoolevals@cps.edu.